Telehealth: Technology meets health care

 Technology has the potential to improve the quality of health care and to make it accessible to more people.
 Telehealth may provide opportunities to make health care more efficient, better coordinated and closer to home.

 Research about telehealth is still relatively new, but it's growing.
-For example, a 2016 review of studies found that both telephone-based support and telemonitoring of vital signs of people with heart failure reduced the risk of death and hospitalization for heart failure and improved quality of life.
+For example, studies have shown that both telephone-based support and telemonitoring of vital signs of people with heart failure reduced the risk of death and hospitalization for heart failure and improved quality of life.

 The limitations of telehealth